Cephas L. Bard

-Cephas Little Bard (April 7, 1843 – April 20, 1902) was a doctor and pioneer in Ventura, California, United States.
+Cephas Little Bard (April 7, 1843 – April 20, 1902) was a medical doctor and pioneer in Ventura, California, United States.
 After medical studies in Pennsylvania and service in the American Civil War, Bard moved to Ventura in 1868 and practiced medicine there for more than 30 years.
 He was also a collector of historical artifacts, a founder of the Ventura County Pioneers, and the leading force behind the construction of the Elizabeth Bard Memorial Hospital.

 Early years

 Bard was born in 1843 in Chambersburg, Pennsylvania.
 He attended the Chambersburg Academy and then studied medicine at the office of Dr. A. H. Senseny.

 In August 1862, during the American Civil War, Bard joined the Union Army, serving with Company A of the 126th Regiment of Pennsylvania Volunteers.
 He fought at the Second Battle of Bull Run and at the Battles of Antietam, Fredericksburg, and Chancellorsville.

 During the latter part of the war, Bard attended Jefferson Medical College in Philadelphia.
 He became an assistant surgeon with the Pennsylvania Volunteers and served at the front until the war's end.
 After the war, Bard returned to Chambersburg and began practicing medicine.